 Attach the left side piece to the bookshelf with wood glue and nail gun (or drill and screws).
 Now, place some wood glue into the hole on the left side and set the dowel rod in the hole.
 Next, put some glue on the right end of the bookshelf and dowel rod and place the right side piece on top, making sure the dowel sits into the hole.
 Attach with a nail gun and wood glue (or drill and screws).
 Fill any cracks or gaps with caulk and paint it!
 To mount to the wall, mark your studs and attach to the wall with 2″ wood screws.
 Fill screw holes with caulk or wood filler and paint over to give it a really professional, permanent look.

 We’re so happy with the final result!
 Let us know if you have any questions and please tag us if you decide to make your own!
+Oh, and if you haven’t done a holiday-themed bookshelf for your kiddos before, it’s one of our favorite things to do!

 xx- Elsie + Collin